Can Golf Cart Batteries Freeze? Preparing Your Cart For The Winter

 Winter is coming, and your electric golf cart will need special attention to keep it ready for the next Spring round of golf, but taking the proper steps to protect the batteries with Winter storage is vital.
-Whether you have an electric golf cart or just a starting battery for a gas golf cart, deep-cycle batteries are expensive to replace.
+Deep-cycle batteries are expensive to replace whether you have an electric golf cart or just a starting battery for a gas golf cart.

-Golf cart batteries can freeze if not charged, and once they have frozen, it is difficult to get them to recover.
+Yes, if not charged, golf cart batteries can freeze, and once they have frozen, it is difficult to get them to recover.
 The more the battery is charged, the lower the temperature must be to freeze it.
 Here are some tips for storing your golf cart batteries over the winter.

 At What Temperature Do Golf Cart Batteries Freeze?